arqex/freezer/README.md

 });
 ```

-Listener methods that update the state are called **reactions**, ( we are building reactive application, don't we?).
+Listener methods that update the state are called **reactions**, ( we are building reactive applications, are't we?).
 It is nice to organize them in files by their domain, like if they were flux stores, but with the difference that all the domains store the data in the same Freezer object.

 If you need to coordinate state updates, you can trigger new events when a reaction finishes, or listen to specific nodes, no need of `waitFor`.